deadnya/CS2-Redie/README.md

 >
 >player in redie can pickup defuse kits
 >
->player in redie can do various niche things like opening ski_3's jail
+>player in redie can activate triggers and hold doors (e.g. ski_3 jail cube, 4fun jail door, etc)

 this plugin is still bad but it gets the job done lol